clecherbauer/docker-hosts/README.md

 ## Supported Setups
 - Directly in Docker
 - Linux (Tested with Ubuntu 20.04)
-- MacOS with Docker-Desktop
+- MacOS with Docker-Desktop*
-- Windows with Docker-Desktop
+- Windows with Docker-Desktop*

+*In a Docker-Desktop Environment the IP of the Docker-Desktop-VM gets exposed instead of the IP of the Container.
+To access the containers you need to install a Proxy like Traefik.

 ## Installation